 Both H&R Block and Turbotax allow you to start with the mobile app and move to using the browser-based service.
 This can be handy to jumpstart a return by using your mobile phone to snap a picture of your W-2 to import into service, for example.

 For each service, the first step up from the free level — referred to as the "Deluxe" tier — covers donation and Schedule A (real-estate taxes and mortgage) deductions.
 For charitable deductions, TurboTax has integration with Intuit’s ItsDeductible product.

-H&R Block supports importing investment transactions directly from institutions, and it supports cryptocurrency transactions through importing data from CoinTracker (we didn’t see this since it will be available in March) and cost basis look-up through NetWorth.
+H&R Block supports importing investment transactions directly from institutions, and it supports cryptocurrency transactions through importing data from CoinTracker and CoinBase (this wasn’t enabled yet when we tested the service).

 TurboTax can import up to 10,000 transactions from financial institutions.
-For cryptocurrency, TurboTax can import from what it describes as the top 15 exchanges, including Coinbase, Robinhood, Binance, and more.
+For cryptocurrency, TurboTax can import up to 20,000 transactions from over 30 exchanges, including Coinbase, Robinhood, Binance, and more.

 H&R Block vs. TurboTax: Experience and Interface

 H&R Block and TurboTax both offer a friendly, guided experience that walks you through a series of interview questions and prompts you to enter data, rather than exposing you directly to actual, intimidating tax forms.
 The actual filling out of forms happens behind-the-scenes based on your answers and the data you provide.
 Both packages let you see the forms before you submit your return.